The aim of the Living with Uncertainty group programme is to assist people to develop skills to live well alongside cancer.

 What is ‘Living with Uncertainty’?

-- Changes in detection and treatment mean that people are living longer with cancer.
+- Advances in detection and treatment mean that people are living longer with cancer.

-- Patients may experience uncertainty in relation to their diagnosis, prognosis, and treatment pathways.
+- Patients may experience uncertainty about their diagnosis, prognosis, and treatment pathways.

 How does the Living with Uncertainty group programme work?

-- Sessions are led by a clinical psychologist & facilitator.
+- Sessions are led by a psychologist & facilitator.

-- The groups take place over 6-weekly sessions lasting 2 hours each.
+- The groups take place over 4-weekly sessions lasting 2 hours each.

 - They are currently delivered online using Zoom.